clementreiffers/fireworkers-docs/docs/the-architecture.md

 ## Usage

-You need to Login before create your very first Octo Worker, to do so, go to [the Wrangler CLI login](#/docs/tools-needed#wrangler-cli) and come back here.
+You need to Login before create your very first FireWorker, to do so, go to [the Wrangler CLI login](#/docs/tools-needed#wrangler-cli) and come back here.

 you need a file that you can curl here : `curl -O -L https://raw.githubusercontent.com/clementreiffers/cf-workers-kubernetes-arch/main/config/samples/api_v1_workeraccount.yaml`